neutralinojs/evaluation/README.md

 Portable SDK size (zipped)        1.01 MB
 File count                        11
 ```
 SDK and application bundle are similar things in Neutralino.
 We will be introducing an application builder CLI soon!.
+Alternatively project can be zipped as the application bundle.
+Special case is that a single application bundle will work on both platforms unlike other frameworks do.

 See [proof](https://github.com/neutralinojs/evaluation/tree/master/files/disk/proof) directory for sample sources and binary releases.